 If your throws are going the distance but not sticking in the wood, you might need to try using a different, softer target or readjust your stance to get more force behind your throws.

 Another way to improve your throwing skills is to have a more experienced thrower observe you as you practice a few times.
 They’ll be able to tell you what you need to do to improve, without you even having to think about it.

-If your throws are off-track, one of the more obvious reasons could be because your aim is off.
-As you’re preparing to throw, you want to make sure the blade of the ‘hawk is perfectly perpendicular to your target-stop.
+If your throws are off-track, one of the more obvious reasons could be that your aim is off.
+As you’re preparing to throw, you want to make sure the blade of the ‘hawk is perfectly perpendicular to your target stop.
 Even if the blade is slightly off, it will result in an inaccurate throw.

 It should be parallel to your leg.
 If it’s not, just loosen your grip a little and rotate the handle a bit.
 This will ensure it’s positioned properly.
 Once you have that set, you can begin practicing your swings.

 Also remember, throwing a tomahawk accurately is not in your wrist.
 It’s in your arm.
 Using your wrist to get a good throw will only put stress on it which may lead to an injury.
 It’ll also make for a bad throw.

 The power, speed, and accuracy primarily depend on the swing of your arm, distance away from your target stop, and proper positioning of the tomahawk in your hand.

 Once you’re comfortable with your throwing skill level, you might become interested in ways you can meet others with a ‘hawk throwing interest.
 It’s only natural to want to be around others with a shared interest.